uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 Create a sphere (Create-> 3D Object -> Sphere), and rename it "Player".
 Set its position to (0, 0.5, 0).
 Go into the Inspector for Player, and press "Add Component" at the bottom of the window.
 Type in "rigidbody", and select it when it pops up.

 ### Rigidbodies
+A rigidbody is a component like we mentioned earlier.
 By adding a rigidbody to an object, we let it experience physics.
 This means the object can be pulled down by gravity, and react to collisions(if there's also a Collider).
 Without the Rigidbody, gameobjects won't be able to move.

 ### Tags
 We can add tags to gameobjects in Unity.
 These are used to help identify GameObjects for scripting purposes.
 Click on Player, and in the Inspector, you can find this box: